basedrhys/I2K-Tutorial/4-inference.md

 Because the model must perform inference on hundreds of images, the process can take much longer (2-3 minutes) than simple prediction.
 This can be sped up with the use of a modern GPU ([setup instructions](https://deeplearning.cms.waikato.ac.nz/install/#add-gpu-support)).

 For the purpose of this tutorial, we'll use **ResNet 101** to perform prediction and generate the saliency map.
+Saliency map generation for custom-trained models is supported but currently in beta and not guaranteed to provide meaningful results.

 ### GUI